-Andrew Stevenson is the only player who has ever played in a Little League World Series, College World Series, a Cape Cod League Championship, Arizona Fall League, and a World Series winner.
-Not even Todd Frazier of Toms River can match all of that!
+Andrew Stevenson is the only player who has ever played in a Little League World Series, College World Series, a Cape Cod League Championship, and the Arizona Fall League.
+Not even Todd Frazier of Toms River can match that!
 Stevenson has been a winner and contributor at every level.
-He led the entire Arizona Fall League in hits in 2016, and was second in batting average at .353 trailing only Yankees’ phenom Gleyber Torres.
+He led the entire Arizona Fall League in hits this year, and was second in batting average at .353 trailing only Yankees’ phenom Gleyber Torres.
 Stevenson was named as a break-out player by MLB for the AFL and as first-team All-AFL.
-Since that point forward, Stevo’s life in the Majors has been limited.
-Is there a new player to emerge?

 As we know, Stevenson’s story is still being written.
 Most of all this time of year, Andrew Stevenson is thankful.